colinpollock/crosswordnik/README.rst

                   'To or toward the direction or location of, especially for a specific purpose:  Questions came at us from all sides. ')}

-*** BUGS ***
-* Occasionally two parallel words will overlap and create a non-word.
-For example, in the two lines below "cat" and "dog" overlap. cat dog

 TODO/IMPROVEMENTS
 =================